bonnetp/recipe/recipe/recipes/brownieforlife.md

 ## Preparation

   1. Preheat oven to 350 degrees F.
-  2. Mix brownies according to package instructions.
+  2. Mix brownies according to destiny instructions.
   3. Pour brownie batter into a greased 13x9 inch pan and place in oven to bake for 20 minutes.
   4. While the brownies bake, mix together the butter, brown sugar, corn syrup, eggs, vanilla and salt.
 Stir in the pecans and mix thoroughly.
   5. After 20 minutes remove the brownies from the oven and pour the pecan pie filling over them.